Steve Mormando

 Steve Mormando (born August 14, 1955) is an American fencer.
 He competed in the individual and team sabre events at the 1984, 1988 and 1992 Summer Olympics.
-He was the national champion in the sabre in 1987.
+He was the national champion in sabre in 1987.
 He is also a successful fencing coach, a career which started in 1981.
+He represented the United States at four Senior World Championships (1985, 1987, 1989 and 1991).
+Mormando's Sabre Teammates at the Olympics include Peter Westbrook, Michael Lofton (aka Mika'il Sankofa), Robert “Bobby” Cottingham, Phil Reilly, Joel Glucksman, Paul Friedberg, and John Friedberg.
+He is also a member of the Fencers Club in New York (USA).

 Biography

-Mormando was born in 1955 in Toms River, New Jersey, fencing with the Fencers Club in New York.
-He was raised on a farm by his grandparents, working there six days a week.
-He studied at Rutgers University, where he graduated in 1980.
-The following year, he took a coaching role at New York University.
+Mormando was born in Toms River, New Jersey.
+He was raised on a farm by his grandparents, where he also worked six days a week.
+He graduated from Rutgers University in 1980.
+In 1981, he took a coaching role at New York University.
+In 1983, he completed his Master's in Physical Education at New York University.
 In 1987, he was the head coach for the men's team at the university, and two years later, he was also the head coach of the women's team.
+After graduating from Rutgers University in 1980, he represented the United States at four Senior World Championships (1985, 1987, 1989, and 1991).